Blood plasma: Volume

 Blood plasma volume may be expanded by or drained to extravascular fluid when there are changes in Starling forces across capillary walls.
 For example, when blood pressure drops in circulatory shock, Starling forces drive fluid into the interstitium, causing third spacing.

 Standing still for a prolonged period will cause an increase in transcapillary hydrostatic pressure.
 As a result, approximately 12% of blood plasma volume will cross into the extravascular compartment.
 This plasma shift causes an increase in hematocrit, serum total protein, blood viscosity and, as a result of increased concentration of coagulation factors, it causes orthostatic hypercoagulability.

 Plasma proteins

 Albumins

-Serum albumins are the most common plasma proteins and they are responsible for maintaining the osmotic pressure of blood.
+Serum albumins are the most common plasma proteins, and they are responsible for maintaining the osmotic pressure of the blood.
 Without albumins, the consistency of blood would be closer to that of water.
 The increased viscosity of blood prevents fluid from entering the bloodstream from outside the capillaries.
-Albumins are produced in the liver assuming the absence of a hepatocellular deficiency.
+Albumins are produced in the liver, assuming the absence of a hepatocellular deficiency.